Build production RAG by putting MCP connectors in front of retrieval, not inside every app

 For production RAG, the default read path should look like data access, not like tool execution.
 MCP's own server model draws that line clearly: Tools are active functions the model calls to perform actions, while Resources are passive, read-only data sources identified by URIs (server concepts).
 The Resources spec then gives you the exact mechanics: resources/list for discovery, resources/read for content fetches, URI templates for parameterized lookups, and optional subscriptions when the underlying data changes (Resources spec).

-That maps unusually well to RAG.
-A knowledge collection, schema file, policy document, or queryable retrieval endpoint is usually read-only from the model's point of view.
-If you model those as Resources, you make the retrieval contract explicit: the application or client fetches context, and the model reasons over it.
-Save Tools for the cases where the model genuinely needs to do something active, such as re-indexing a corpus, kicking off a sync job, or fetching from a third-party system that is exposed only as callable actions.
-Teams that wrap every retrieval step as a generic tool call usually end up with vague permissions and hard-to-debug prompt behavior.
+That maps well to RAG.
+A knowledge collection, schema file, policy document, or retrieval endpoint is usually read-only from the model's point of view.
+If you model those as Resources, the retrieval contract stays explicit: the client fetches context, and the model reasons over it.
+Save Tools for active work such as re-indexing a corpus, kicking off a sync job, or hitting third-party systems exposed only as actions.
+Teams that wrap every retrieval step as a generic tool call usually end up with vague permissions and harder debugging.

 Keep your vector store and document ACLs behind one MCP boundary

 The strongest production pattern is to hide your retrieval internals behind one connector layer.
 Cloudflare's RAG guidance is a good example: use the agent's own SQL database as the source of truth, store embeddings in Vectorize or another vector database, query the vector index, then re-associate results with durable application data before returning context (Cloudflare RAG docs).
-That is the right architectural shape even if you are not using Cloudflare.
 The vector index should not be your whole application contract.
 It is one subsystem behind a stable interface.

 This is also the security argument for MCP in RAG.
 When you keep retrieval behind one server boundary, you can enforce access policy there instead of duplicating it across SDKs and frontends.
 The Resources spec explicitly calls out URI validation and access controls for sensitive resources (Resources spec).
 The protocol repository itself is now the shared spec and documentation hub, which matters because the same contract can be implemented consistently across stacks instead of remaining a one-vendor feature (MCP repository).